-Net OPEB Liability
+Net OPEB Asset

-The net OPEB liability reported on the statement of net position represents a liability to employees for OPEB.
+The net OPEB asset reported on the statement of net position represents an asset for employees for other post-employment benefits (OPEB).
 OPEB is a component of exchange transactions-between an employer and its employees-of salaries and benefits for employee services.
 OPEB are provided to an employee-on a deferred-payment basis-as part of the total compensation package offered by an employer for employee services each financial period.
 The obligation to sacrifice resources for OPEB is a present obligation because it was created as a result of employment exchanges that already have occurred.

-The net OPEB liability represents OMEGA's proportionate share of each OPEB plan's collective actuarial present value of projected benefit payments attributable to past periods of service, net of each OPEB plan's fiduciary net position.
-The net OPEB liability calculation is dependent on critical long-term variables, including estimated average life expectancies, earnings on investments, cost of living adjustments and others.
+The net OPEB asset represents OMEGA's proportionate share of the OPEB plan's collective actuarial present value of projected benefit payments attributable to past periods of service, net of each OPEB plan's fiduciary net position.
+The net OPEB asset calculation is dependent on critical long-term variables, including estimated average life expectancies, earnings on investments, cost of living adjustments and others.
+While these estimates use the best information available, unknowable future events require adjusting these estimates annually.